 Before soil is released from the HCSTF, the soil should be sampled and analyzed as per the approved QA/QC Plan (Section 6.9.2) and include the following:

-Sampling of soils prior to release from the HCSTF should follow a standard procedure, such as the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME, 2016), or as recommended by a qualified professional.
+Sampling of soils prior to release from the HCSTF should follow a standard procedure, such as the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME, 2016), or as recommended by a Qualified Professional.

-Samples should be collected by, or under the direction of, a qualified professional.
+Samples should be collected by, or under the direction of, a Qualified Professional.

-Representative samples of the contaminated soil should be collected and analyzed at a minimum rate of one composite sample per 50 m3 of soil, or as recommended by a qualified professional.
+Representative samples of the contaminated soil should be collected and analyzed at a minimum rate of one composite sample per 50 m3 of soil, or as recommended by a Qualified Professional.

-Composite samples should be collected by combining discrete soil samples taken of equivalent volume, from three different locations: 10 cm below the top of the soil surface in the windrow; at the base of the windrow; and one sample from the middle of the windrow, or as recommended by a qualified professional.
+Composite samples should be collected by combining discrete soil samples taken of equivalent volume, from three different locations: 10 cm below the top of the soil surface in the windrow; at the base of the windrow; and one sample from the middle of the windrow, or as recommended by a Qualified Professional.

 If regulated under a water licence, a HCSTF may have to send sampling results to an Inspector prior to removal of soil, should their authorization require.

-A stockpile of soil that is not in a windrow, and greater than 100 m3 cannot be readily characterized by this method; therefore, consultation with qualified professionals are required to design and conduct a thorough sampling and analysis plan.
+A stockpile of soil that is not in a windrow, and greater than 100 m3 cannot be readily characterized by this method; therefore, consultation with Qualified Professionals are required to design and conduct a thorough sampling and analysis plan.

 Surface Water Monitoring and Management